US Expat Taxes for Americans Living in France – What You Need to Know

 The US-France Tax Treaty also contains a clause that allows the French government to send US expats’ French tax information directly to the IRS, as well as their French bank and investment account balances.

-To claim a provision in the United States – Japan Tax Treaty (besides claiming US tax credits), expats should use IRS form 8833.
+To claim a provision in the United States – France Tax Treaty (besides claiming US tax credits), expats should use IRS form 8833.

 The US-France Totalization Agreement